DataDog/datadog-kafka-connect-logs/README.md

 Now if you restart the sink connector and send some more test messages, each new record should have a `extraField` field with value `value`.
 For more in-depth video, see [confluent's documentation](https://docs.confluent.io/current/connect/transforms/index.html).

+## System Tests

+In the `/test` directory there are some `.json` configuration files to make it easy to create Connectors for testing in [Confluent Platform](https://docs.confluent.io/current/quickstart/ce-quickstart.html).
+Testing can be done using the [Confluent Kafka Datagen Connector](https://github.com/confluentinc/kafka-connect-datagen) to create sample data and adding the Datadog Logs Connector after installing it.
+Confluent Platform provides an easy way to spin up a batteries-included Kafka environment for local testing.

 ## License

 Datadog Kafka Connect Logs is licensed under the Apache License 2.0.
 Details can be found in the file LICENSE.